learn-co-students/dsc-west-p1_base_python_challenge/README.md

 # Bonus task

-The original data comes from an API query that return a json object.
+The original data comes from an API query that returns a json object.
 We will cover json's soon.
 Below, this json object is converted to a list of dictionaries.

+We see the first trip once again as accessed using the first index in the trips_dictionary.

-Create a function called `start_area_durations`, which takes two **parameters**:
+Create a function called `get_start_area_rides`, which takes two **parameters**:

     `start_area`: a string representing the community number of a trip's start community area number.
-    `trips_list`: the full **list** of rides imported above.
+    `trips_list`: the full **list** of rides imported above as `trips_list`

 The function should loop through the rides and select only those which start in the community area fed to it as an argument.